ES7/Quantization-in-ML/README.md

 **9. `Quantize_HF_Models.ipynb`:** In this notebook I have explained how we can quantize any open source PyTorch based models.

 **10. `Load_Quantized_Weights_from_HF_Hub.ipynb`:** In this notebook I have explained how we directly load the quantize model from the Hugging Face Hub.

+**11. `Packing_Unpacking_Weights.ipynb`:** In this notebook I have explained how we pack and unpack weights which is useful when we can store a parameter in 2-bit precision but PyTorch doesn't support it.